BlackGoku36/Khichu/README.md

 - Add some tests running facility
 - Check if code-gen for assignment statement/expression is good or not.
-- Turn current VM to register base.
-- Add backend for WASM.
 - Find some way to collect as many as errors possible before quitting.
 - Allow 'var x = 5;', that is allow type inference.
 - Analyzer